 - The Bible knows human nature well.

-- Colossians instructs slaves and employees to do the work you're meant to do at all times, not only when your earthly masters' eye is on you.
+- Colossians instructs slaves and employees to do the work they're meant to do at all times, not only when their earthly masters' eye's are on you.

 - Jesus expresses the corollary of this in Matthew 6:2.

 "So when you give to the needy, do not announce it with trumpets, as the hypocrites do in the synagogues and on the streets, to be honored by others.
 Truly I tell you, they have received their reward in full."

 - Genisis 39:9 Joseph to Potiphar's Wife (who's trying to seduce him): "No one is greater in this house than I am.
 My master has withheld nothing from me except you, because you are his wife.
 How then could I do such a wicked thing and sin against God?"